Last updated

 Guests and partners can exchange image attachments to enhance post-booking communication.

-This is especially useful for clarifying issues, sharing arrival details, or providing helpful visual information.
+This feature is especially helpful for clarifying issues, sharing arrival details, or providing supporting visuals.

 Common use cases